Distrix: The Strategy Game

 "Good for deep strategy thinkers."

 "Bare-bones, but so fun.
-Bonus points for political commentary. :) Also a 'Go' fan."
+Bonus points for political commentary. :)"

 "Quick to set up.
 I like the scoreboard setup.
 Didn't take long to play, so can be played multiple times."